Wills and Probate Solicitors Manchester, Stockport & Cheshire

 We offer a full probate service.
 We understand that the death of a loved one is a particularly difficult time and your case needs to be dealt with sensitively and compassionately but also professionally.
-If you instruct us then your case would be handled either by Christopher Furbey, Philip Walsh or Shane Flannery all of whom are qualified and experienced wills and probate solicitors.
+If you instruct us then your case would be handled either by Christopher Furbey, Philip Walsh or Shane Flannery all of whom are qualified and experienced Wills and Probate Lawyers.

-We understand the distress and difficulty that bereavement causes and we treat all of our clients with respect and dignity.
+We understand the distress and difficulty that bereavement causes, and we treat all our clients with respect and dignity.

-We are able to discuss the probate procedure with you and offer expert legal advice.
+We can discuss the probate procedure with you and offer expert legal advice.